ants-xjtu/neptune/migration/experiment_settings.md

 I also prepare a 'snapshot' of `lib/` before I proceed, and I will commit it if it's really necessary.

+**Also an important note before proceed**: you MUST start `run_tcpreplay.py` after neptune pauses for user input, otherwise there might be packets in the queues of both cores, causing the cores to preempt an instance once resume, and thus sigfault.
+When neptune pauses, the rules are already installed on the NIC, so that no race condition would happen.

 ## rubik

 This is rather easy.